Hemmingsson/Freeze/README.md

-# downtime
+# Freeze - New Tab Page
-Curated Cinemagraphs on Every New Tab
+Get a Curated Cinemagraph Each Time You Open a New Tab

 ## Running Dev Environement